omaribnzakaria/ublckdgms/index.markdown

 ex.
 1.8.8 u53 is the 53rd update of eaglercraft 1.8.8

-THIS DOES NOT MEAN YOUR GETTING ANYTHING NEW, THIS IS MOSTLY JUST OPTIMIZATION UPDATES
+THIS DOES NOT MEAN YOUR GETTING ANYTHING NEW, THIS IS MOSTLY JUST OPTIMIZATION UPDATES, BUG FIXES & EAGLER SPECIFIC FEATURES(so the higher the u number, the more stable it is)

 - Downloads to play offline (& also access ws connections)
   - 1.8.8 u53